LightningPiggy/lightning-piggy/Emulation.md

 You need to get these components working:
 1. a fork of ESP32's fork of QEMU that has (experimental) WiFi patches that add basic support for the reverse engineered ESP32 WiFi stack
-2. a Git clone of ESP-IDF
+2. the esptool.py from ESP-IDF
-3. the Arduino framework as an ESP-IDF component (to be able to build the Arduino-based Lightning Piggy project using ESP-IDF)
+3. the compilated binaries (.bin) of your project and the ESP32 bootloader
-4. idf.py menuconfig # needs to have the appropriate configuration
+4. a script to combine the binaries and run on QEMU

 Additionally, you need:
 - a Linux machine